epfl-ada/ada-2023-project-rollthedatadice/README.md

 $$J(A,B) = {{|A \cap B|}\over{|A \cup B|}} = {{|A \cap B|}\over{|A| + |B| - |A \cap B|}}$$
 ![Graph comparison.png](./generated/images/graph_comparison.png)

-For node set similarity, we just count the number of shared personas of two networks.
-In the example above, network (1) and (2) have 5 shared nodes.
-Edge set similarity is a stricter measure.
-We consider two edges identical if they connect the same nodes and exhibit the same (or very similar) semantic connections.
-Assuming e1=e1', e2=e2', we have 2 shared edges in the example above.
 #### 6. Final analysis on tropes and networks